encoredev/encore/docs/deploy/infra.md

 With Encore you do not define any cloud service specifics in application code.
 This means, after deploying to your own cloud account, you can safely use your cloud provider's console to modify the provisioned resources according to your application's scaling requirements.
 See more details below for each cloud provider and infrastructure resource.

-In the future, Encore will provide built-in optimization of cloud environments according to your applications real-world behavior.
+In the future, Encore will provide built-in optimization of cloud environments according to your application's real-world behavior.

 ### Google Cloud Platform (GCP)